zchrissirhcz/awesome-ncnn/README.md

 ### Wasm

+- [ncnn-webassembly-ocrlite](https://github.com/Sg4Dylan/ncnn-webassembly-ocrlite) Deploy OcrLite in your web browser with ncnn and webassembly

 - [ncnn-webassembly-portrait-segmentation](https://github.com/nihui/ncnn-webassembly-portrait-segmentation) Portrait segmentation in your browser with ncnn and webassembly

 - [ncnn-webassembly-nanodet](https://github.com/nihui/ncnn-webassembly-nanodet) Deploy nanodet, the super fast and lightweight object detection, in your web browser with ncnn and webassembly